172nd Cavalry Regiment: Cold War

-On 1 March 1959, elements of the 172nd Infantry were consolidated with the 124th Antiaircraft Artillery Battalion (see Annex) to form the 172nd Armor, a parent regiment under the Combat Arms Regimental System consisting of the 1st Medium Tank Battalion and the 2nd Reconnaissance Squadron, elements of the 43rd Infantry Division, and the 172nd Infantry, a parent regiment under the Combat Arms Regimental System, consisting of the 1st Battle Group, an element of the 43rd Infantry Division.
+On 1 March 1959, elements of the 172nd Infantry were consolidated with the 124th Antiaircraft Artillery Battalion to form the 172nd Armor, a parent regiment under the Combat Arms Regimental System consisting of the 1st Medium Tank Battalion and the 2nd Reconnaissance Squadron, elements of the 43rd Infantry Division (United States), and the 172nd Infantry, a parent regiment under the Combat Arms Regimental System, consisting of the 1st Battle Group, an element of the 43rd Infantry Division.
 On 1 April 1963, the 172nd Armor was reorganized with the 1st and 2nd Battalions, elements of the 86th Infantry Brigade.
 The 172nd Infantry was concurrently reorganized to consist of the 1st Battalion, an element of the 86th Infantry Brigade.
 The 172nd Armor and 172nd Infantry were consolidated on 1 April 1964 and designated as the 1st and 2nd Battalions, 172nd Armor, elements of the 86th Armored Brigade, and the 3rd Battalion.
 Reorganized 1 February 1968 to consist of the 1st and 2nd Battalions, elements of the 50th Armored Division.
 Reorganized 1 June 1988 to consist of the 1st and 2nd Battalions, elements of the 26th Infantry Division.
 The regiment was withdrawn on 1 May 1989 from the Combat Arms Regimental System and reorganized under the United States Army Regimental System with headquarters at St. Albans.